zrromano/Photon/README.md

 export loudcloud_jwtPrivateKey=secureKey
 nodemon server.js
 ```
-In a seperate terminal navigate to loudcloud and run `npm start`
+In a seperate terminal navigate to photon and run `npm start`

+**Note** if you get an error that says ENOSPC when starting, try running `npm empty cache`

 ## react-app-template
 **Common Reusable Components:**